skroll13/capstoneProject/README.md

 # You Are What You Listen To - a podcast tracker

 We believe that tracking podcasts, and find more that you enjoy, should be an easy endeavor.
+This fullstack application was built with React, NodeJS and mongoDB.

 ## How to use this project:
 Once you've made your way to the website - **website.com here** - use the Register link to create a profile and become a user.